influx6/rpkit/readme.md

 ## How It Works

-RPkit is a very simple CLI tool and below are the long and short version to using it:
+RPKit is a very simple CLI tool and below are the long and short version to using it:

 ### Steps : Short Version